remember-username-000/shiritori-fight/README.md

 This program is my version of the game that can be played at http://siritori-battle.net.

+## How to run

+1. Download the latest release and uncompress it.
+2. Run index.html.

+---

+## For developers:

+The following is for developers who have downloaded a copy of the repo (not a release!)

 ## How to manually assign types to words

 This feature has not been implemented in the main interface and is really still a debug feature, so the process is not very streamlined.
 That being said: